Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

 .. admonition:: note
     :class: note

-    Some C++ headers have ``h`` extension, making them have the same name as in C. These only provide a subset of what is available in both C and C++ in addition to having all names placed in global scope (not in :cch:`namespace std$$$keyword namespace`) - all for mutual compatibility (some C and C++ projects expose headers that are compatible for both languages).
-In C++ such headers typically have their respective C++-exclusive header where the file name is without extension and has "c" prepended, for example: ``<cstdio>`` vs ``<stdio.h>``, ``<cstdlib>`` vs ``<stdlib.h>`` (`full list on cppreference <https://en.cppreference.com/w/cpp/header>`_).
-Use C++-exclusive headers unless you intend to write "polyglot" code that is compatible in both languages.
-The for-compatibility-only headers pollute global scope and may not contain everything.
-The topic is further discussed in `P2340 <https://wg21.link/p2340>`_.
+    Some standard library headers exist in 2 forms: one with ``h`` extension and one with ``c`` prepended - e.g. ``<stdio.h>`` vs ``<cstdio>``, ``<stdlib.h>`` vs ``<cstdlib>`` (`full list on cppreference <https://en.cppreference.com/w/cpp/header>`_).
+The former are for compatibility only and additionally have everything placed in global scope (not in :cch:`namespace std$$$keyword namespace`).
+The latter are a "C++-ified" version of the headers that were already present in C. Newer C++ additions happen only in the latter.

+    The status of these headers is discussed in `P2340 <https://wg21.link/P2340>`_.

+The main purpose of ``.h`` standard library headers in C++ is the ability to import C code into C++ projects with minimal edits.
+When writing new projects that are not starting from C code, you should use C++-exclusive headers (the ones without ``.h``).
+They are cleaner (entities are inside standard namespace) and only these are being updated.

+    How about using ``.h`` headers to write polyglot code that compiles in both languages?

+This practice has much better alternatives.
+The main problem with polyglot code is that it is neither full C nor C++.
+Apart from having reduced set of features, there are syntax constructs that have different meaning in both languages (most notably character literals: they have type :cch:`int` in C but `char` in C++).

+If one intends to write a project that is compatible for both C and C++, the predominant approach is to write it in C and only make headers polyglot.
+This uses the :cch:`extern "C"` feature in C++ that was designed to import code compiled in other languages.

 Include directive
 #################

-The directive behaves as if the contents of provided file were copy-pasted in place of the directive.
-It's not strictly working as such (compiler vendors can implement preprocessor to be entirely in-memory, without any file operations) but it's a very good mental shortcut of how it works because it's specified to work as if that happened.
+The directive behaves as if the contents of specified file were copy-pasted in place of the directive.
+It's not strictly working as such (compilers can implement preprocessor to be entirely in-memory, without any file operations) but it's a very good mental shortcut of how it works because it's specified to work as if that happened.

 The main purpose of the directive is to avoid manual work of copying and pasting code that provides required information.
 Instead, a header file is written (such as :cch:`<iostream>`) and you can have as many source files as you want, each able to access entire information about I/O stream library with just a single preprocessor statement.